-We tasted many 2015 wines at the VDP.Weinbörse Mainz earlier this week.
-Here our first thoughts on this vintage pre-hyped like few others before.
+We tasted many 2016 wines at the VDP.Weinbörse Mainz earlier this week.
+Here some thoughts on this charmer of a vintage.

-Overall, ProWein in March always proves too early for any meaningful input on the latest vintage as many wines are still in cask, others are bottle sick, etc. However, the April timing of the VDP.Weinbörse allows for a good general feel for the latest vintage, even if it is often still too early for a proper review of any individual wine.
+Overall, ProWein in March always proves too early for any meaningful input on the latest vintage.
+Many wines are still in cask, others - recently bottled - are still bottle sick, etc. However, the April timing of the VDP.Weinbörse allows for a good general feel for the latest vintage, even if it is often still too early for a proper review of any individual wine.

 Of course, any such comment needs to be taken with the usual grain of salt when confronted with glorified generalization.

-We are looking forward to diving into proper Estate visits and seeing what this potentially fascinating 2015 vintage has really in store for us!
-We anticipate to have Part I of our detailed 2015 Vintage Report ready as usual, by the end of June.
+We are looking forward to diving into proper Estate visits and seeing what this charmer of a vintage has really in store for us.
+We anticipate to have Part I of our detailed 2016 Vintage Report ready, as usual, by the end of June or very early July.

 © Text by Mosel Fine Wines "The Independent Review of Mosel Riesling ... and beyond!"

 Disclaimer: Mosel Fine Wines is an independent publication and has no commercial relationship with any Estate, association or organization featured in this article.